 - Add 2 cups vegetable stock to a saucepan, add quinoa, and bring to a boil.
 Cover, reduce heat to medium-low, and simmer until water is absorbed, 15 to 20 minutes.
 Set aside, off the heat for 5 minutes; uncover and fluff with a fork.16 fl oz vegetable stock

 Season and bake the quinoa

 - Preheat oven to 350 F. In a bowl blend cooked quinoa with seasonings.
 Spread seasoned quinoa on a sheet pan and bake for 10 minutes.
-Turn quinoa with a spatula and bake an additional 10 minutes until completely dry and nicely browned.1 tsp onion, 1 tsp paprika powder, 1/4 tsp garlic
+Turn quinoa with a spatula and bake for an additional 10 minutes until completely dry and nicely browned.1 tsp onion, 1 tsp paprika powder sweet, 1/4 tsp garlic

 Pulse the quinoa